uscis form i131

 Why Is My I-131 Taking So Long?

-Form I-131, Application for Travel Document, processing times can change based on a number of variables.
+Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, processing times can change based on a number of variables.
 The following are some typical causes for your I-131 application taking longer than anticipated:

 Increased demand: The number of applications submitted to USCIS may rise, which could result in slower processing times.
 This frequently occurs when USCIS is implementing changes to immigration laws or during peak travel times.